louisremi/jquery.backgroundSize.js/README.md

 - non-default values of background-[clip/origin/attachment/scroll]
 - updated image size when the size of the element is modified

+Removing any of these limitations is probably just one fork away...

 Development vs. Production
 --------------------------